payu-india/CMS-Chatbot/docs/IOS Mobile SDK/ios-checkoutpro-sdk/ios_checkoutpro-offers_integration.md

 2. Merchant pass these sku details and user token when he initialising CheckoutPro SDK.
 3. SDK fetch offers from PayU Server and show list of offers.
 4. User can select any offer and can see  the benefit (instant/ cashback) of offer.
-5. If user did not select any offer we will auto apply best offer.
+5. If user did not select any offer, PayU will auto apply best offer.
 6. User can pay offered amount and can avail offers.

 # Steps to integrate